Skip to Content

 • Does well for virtually all types of riding

-• Wide-ratio transmission as great gear spacing (even though it’s only 5-speed)
+• Wide-ratio transmission with great gear spacing (even though it’s only a 5-speed)

 • Can be turned into an awesome supermoto dirt bike for street riding